Abbreviations and acronyms:

 Flight Director Attitude Indicator

-An artificial horizon that allowed the astronauts to keep track of
+An artificial horizon that allowed the astronauts to keep track of where the

 spacecraft was pointing.